-- 4.2.2.1 No foreign operator shall operate a flight to Bangladesh without a valid AOC issued by any contracting state provided that the requirements under which the certificate was issued are at least equal to the applicable provisions specified in this ANO and ANO 19. - 4.2.2.2 All foreign operators are subjected to surveillance as per the requirements set by CAAB and in order to preserve safety when necessary CAAB may also take appropriate action for any deficiency. - 4.2.2.3 All foreign operators shall meet and maintain the requirements established by the Civil Aviation Authority of Bangladesh (CAAB).
+- 4.2.2.1 No foreign operator shall operate a flight to Bangladesh without a valid AOC issued by any contracting state provided that the requirements under which the certificate was issued are at least equal to the applicable provisions specified in this ANO and Annex 19. - 4.2.2.2 All foreign operators are subjected to surveillance as per the requirements set by CAAB and in order to preserve safety when necessary CAAB may also take appropriate action for any deficiency. - 4.2.2.3 All foreign operators shall meet and maintain the requirements established by the Civil Aviation Authority of Bangladesh(CAAB).

-Note.-Guidance on the surveillance of operations by foreign operators may be found in the CA Procedure document on Surveillance of foreign operator in CPD - 40.
+Note. - Guidance on the surveillance of operations by foreign operators may be found in the Manual of Procedures for Operations Inspection, Certification and Continued Surveillance (ICAO Doc 8335) and in CPD - 40 of CAAB.